CyberDogFK/eDniproTest/README.md

 - Downloading in pdf
 - Registration and logging with token

-## What goes wrong

-- I didn't have time for finish changes story
-I really hope we can meet and discuss the best way of calculating this logic.

 ## How to start

 If you have docker, in terminal: